fbpx

 queen-elizabeth-cope-unexpected-loss

-Join my Financial Transformation Program (25% off until 1 April)
+Join my Financial Transformation Program this October

 After helping tens of thousands of expats to plan, save & invest their own money with confidence, I have created this program combining private coaching, online courses, group learning, accountability and community.
 It has everything you need to know, the flexibility to suit your experience and life schedule, plus the support to make sure you actually take action towards a great financial future.
+(If you “don’t have 6 months” you can speed through as fast as you like!
+No limits.)

 The sudden loss of a person/relationship/job/investment that’s been a constant in your life can leave you feeling untethered and vulnerable.
 How can you anchor yourself and those around you in advance?